Smeg ECF01 Espresso Machine Review

 - Make sure the wand is just below the surface of the milk

-- ‘Stretch’ the milk by moving the wand around the milk, but being careful not to introduce too much air
+- ‘Stretch’ the milk by moving the wand around the milk, but be careful not to introduce too much air

 - Move deeper into the jug after 5-10 seconds